propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.54 - 2023-10-02 =
+* Initial Divi support.
+Single property page only at present.
+Includes new widgets so property details page can be built using Divi Theme Builder
+* Added ability to start Elementor Gallery widget at a specific image.
+Useful if displaying the main image at the top and then wanting to show the rest of the images in a gallery further down the page
+* Catered for post type being an array when keyword search is performed (Elementor specific)
+* Added new Deposit Elementor widget
+* Added new Price Qualifier Elementor widget
+* Added ability to hide price qualifier in Price Elementor widget.
+Useful if wanting to display price qualifier separately
+* Always include 'address_concatenated' meta key when searching by address
+* Yoast SEO to take descriptions/rooms into account when doing analysis
+* Corrected issue with commercial similar properties in auto-responder
+* Prevented ejquiry autoresponder similar property thumbnail blowing out layout when storing images as URL's or if no thumbnail version of images is stored
+* Store and display error should license key not be able to be obtained
+* Declared compatibility for WordPress 6.3.1

 = 1.5.53 - 2023-07-31 =
 * New option in Image Elementor widget to choose image ratio